-- 12. Recognized trade repositories are responsible for ensuring that the fees they set are in compliance with section 12.
-In assessing whether a recognized trade repository's fees and costs are fairly and equitably allocated among participants as required under paragraph 12(a), the Authority will consider a number of factors, including - (a) the number and complexity of the transactions being reported, - (b) the amount of the fee or cost imposed relative to the cost of providing the services, - (c) the amount of fees or costs charged by other comparable trade repositories, where relevant, to report similar transactions in the market, - (d) with respect to market data fees and costs, the amount of market data fees charged relative to the market share of the recognized trade repository, and - (e) whether the fees or costs represent a barrier to accessing the services of the recognized trade repository for any category of participant.
+- 12. A recognized trade repository is responsible for ensuring that the fees it sets are in compliance with section 12.
+In assessing whether a recognized trade repository's fees and costs are fairly and equitably allocated among participants as required under paragraph 12(a), the Authority will consider a number of factors, including - the number and complexity of the transactions being reported, - the amount of the fee or cost imposed relative to the cost of providing the services,